fkie-cad/amides/README.md

 Using the quickstart environment requires a `docker` installation.
 Building and running the environment was tested using `docker 20.10`, but it should also be compatible with other Docker versions.

-In order to build the `amides:base` image for the quickstart environment, execute the
+In order to build the `amides:base` image for the quickstart environment, change into the project root directory and execute

 ```bash
 ./build_image.sh
 ```

-script located in the project root folder.
 This will execute the corresponding `docker build` command.
 The image is based on the `python:3.11-slim-bookworm` image.
-If the quickstart environment image is no longer needed at some point, it can be removed by executing the `remove_image.sh` script.
+If the quickstart environment image is no longer needed at some point, it can be removed by executing the `remove_image.sh` script from the project root directory.

 ### Installation